-9. Groups launching separately with different permits must not camp together.
+9. Groups launching separately with different permits may not camp together.

 10. Between the Gates of the Canyon at mile 124.5 and Cottonwood Wash at mile 112.5 a Westwater river permit allows camping for one night only.
 The camping night must be on your launch date.
 Parties who plan to camp within Westwater Canyon are required to reserve a designated campsite with the River Ranger at the launch.
 Campsites are assigned in the order of launching with consideration given to group size.
 You must stay at the campsite assigned to you.

 11. Boaters may only launch once per day.

 12. If a River Ranger or BLM Volunteer is not present to process your permit and check your equipment, proceed to launch after self-registration and campsite sign-up at the kiosk located near the main boat ramp.

 13. Launches must be made from the Westwater Ranger Station and not from any point downstream.